Mail Coach Inn: Site and grounds

 The former Mail Coach Inn and adjacent Berrima Inn play a significant role in and contribute to the streetscape of the Jellore Street / Berrima Market Square precinct.
 The inns contribute to the predominantly Colonial/Victorian Georgian architecture of the Berrima village and the Jellore Street precinct.

 The site forms part of the Jellore Street group of early cottages.
 It lies generally in a north–south orientation on the northern side of Berrima Market Square on a gentle north-sloping site between Jellore Street and the Wingecarribee River.
 It comprises a cluster of buildings near the street behind a picket fence, with a gravel car parking area on the front western side, a brick paved courtyard behind the inn, a lawn area between the cottage outbuilding (former kitchen) and stone outbuilding to its rear, a garden area with trees sloping down to the north to a fence and gate and the Wingecarribee River at its north.
 The building group is connected by brick and stone paving, surrounded by small gardens (garden beds) and native trees, grouped in rolling lawns to the north.

-There is a view to the Berrima Gaol from the rear of the property.
+There is a view to Berrima Gaol from the rear of the property.
 Well maintained gardens and vegetation fall to the northern boundary, fence and gate leading down steeper grassed banks to the river.
 Situated also on the site are various trees, freestanding storage building (former outdoor privy) and vegetable gardens.